vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 0.2
 0.0
 Temperature rise (°C)
-Figure 9.1: In blue (left axis), CO2 measure- ments from Mauna Loa (Hawaii) for the last 60 years, showing a relentless and acceler- ating upward trend now at abut 2.6 ppm, per year [^50].
+Figure 9.1: In blue (left axis), CO2 measurements from Mauna Loa (Hawaii) for the last 60 years, showing a relentless and accelerating upward trend now at abut 2.6 ppm, per year [^50].
 Seasonal variations due to photosynthesis are seen on top of this trend.
 Pre-industrial levels were around 280 ppmv, so that we have added about 130 parts per million (ppm).
 Red dots (right axis) show global average mean temperature records over the same period [^51].
 Thus far, global average temperature has risen about 1°C. Note that the Kyoto Protocol in 1997 and Paris Agreement in 2015 (Box 19.4; p.
 320) do not visibly curb the upward trajectory of CO2 emissions.
 280
 -0.2
 1960